abdrahmansoltan/Learning-Notes/Backend/Node.js/1-Node.md

 ### Common-JS Module System

+> 📄 For the historical context of CommonJS (why it was created, how it compares to AMD and ES modules, and its browser limitations), see [Modules & Bundlers.md](../../Frontend/DEV/Modules%20&%20Bundlers.md#commonjs)

 - Node.js uses the `Common JS module` system to break code into smaller chunks -> **"Reusability"**
   - TypeScript compiles to the Common JS Module System.